keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

 1. Additionally, an Authorization Header is needed to authorize against the keptn server.
     - Click on **Add header**
     - The name for the header is: `Authorization`
-    - The value has to be set to the following: `Bearer KEPTN_API_TOKEN` where KEPTN_API_TOKEN has to be replaced with your actual Api Token that was received during installation.
+    - The value has to be set to the following: `Bearer KEPTN_API_TOKEN` where KEPTN_API_TOKEN has to be replaced with your actual API token that was received during installation.
 You can always retrieve the token again by executing:

     ```
     kubectl get secret keptn-api-token -n keptn -o=yaml | yq - r data.keptn-api-token | base64 --decode